Prof. Rajesh Gopakumar

 (MSC5/PHY/1992)

-Prof. Rajesh Gopakumar is an eminent theoretical physicist whose pioneering work is helping to decode the baffling laws of quantum physics.
+Prof. Rajesh Gopakumar is an eminent theoretical physicist whose pioneering work is helping to decode the baffling nature of quantum gravity.
 Currently, he serves as the director of the International Centre for Theoretical Sciences (ICTS-TIFR), Bangalore.
-His work on a simplified version of string theory led to the discovery of Cumrun Vafa the Gopakumar - Vafa duality and Gopakumar - Vafa invariants.
-He is a recipient of several prestigious awards and recognitions including the Shanti Swarup Bhatnagar Award for Physical Sciences in 2009.
+His work on a simplified version of string theory led to the discovery, with Cumrun Vafa, of the Gopakumar - Vafa duality and Gopakumar - Vafa invariants.

 Profile

-After securing the first rank in the JEE exams, Prof. Rajesh Gopakumar joined the integrated M.Sc. program in Physics at IIT Kanpur in 1987 and completed the same in 1992.
-He not only excelled academically but also outshined his batchmates as a long-distance athlete, weightlifter and a footballer.
+After securing the first rank in the JEE exams, Prof. Rajesh Gopakumar made the unconventional choice of joining the integrated M.Sc. program in Physics at IIT Kanpur in 1987 and completed the same in 1992.
+He not only excelled academically but also represented IITK at quizzing and other cultural activities, getting top honours at the then "Culfest" and similar events.

-He then joined the Ph.D. program at the Princeton University, USA, under the supervision of the 2004 Physics Nobel Laureate Dr. David Gross and completed it in 1997.
-After a post-doc at Harvard University, he returned to India and joined Harish-Chandra Research Institute as an Associate Professor in 2001.
+He then joined the Ph.D. program at Princeton University, USA, under the supervision of the 2004 Physics Nobel Laureate Dr. David Gross and completed it in 1997.
+After being a research associate at Harvard University, he returned to India and joined Harish-Chandra Research Institute as an Associate Professor in 2001.
 From 2001 to 2004, he also held a visiting membership at the Institute for Advanced Study, Princeton.

 Achievements and Honors

-• Recipient of Distinguished Alumnus Award, 2019 from IIT Kanpur.
+• Recipient of Distinguished Alumnus Award (Academic Excellence), 2019 from IIT Kanpur.

 • The World Academy of Sciences Award (TWAS) for Physical Sciences, 2013.